fredericd/Koha-Plugin-Tamil-Mirabel/README.md

 ]
 ```

-## VERSION
+## VERSIONS

 * **1.0.0** / nov.
 2019 — Version initiale
 * **1.0.2** / oct.
 2020 — Mode non-partenaire
+* **1.0.3** / jan.
+2021 — Bug d'affichage pour les partenaires sur les revues
+  qu'ils ne possèdent pas

 ## LICENCE

-This software is copyright (c) 2020 by Tamil s.a.r.l..
+This software is copyright (c) 2021 by Tamil s.a.r.l..

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software; you can redistribute it and/or modify it under the same
+terms as the Perl 5 programming language system itself.